Keep Calm

 Pathological Demand Avoidance (PDA)

 Once more placing the emphasis on the voice of those with lived experience, during this session we look at the history of PDA, what it is and what it isn’t.
-You’ll leave the session with a better understanding of what underpins this relatively new and controversial condition as well as ideas on how to better support those PDAers in your care.
+You’ll leave the session with a better understanding of what underpins this relatively new and controversial difference as well as ideas on how to better support those PDAers in your care.

 Resources Bank